AdiKsOnDev/AdiKsOnDev/README.md

 - 🏠 I am a student at Heriot-Watt University

-- Currently Researching Malware Detection using Machine Learning
+- 📜 Currently writing a Research paper on Malware Detection using Machine Learning
 <!--Intro end-->

 <!--h1 without bottom border-->